Q&A comedy website: The Hateatron and the Ministry of Misanthropy

-The Hateatron went online January 15, 2002 at a time when many other Q&A sites were springing up.
+The Hateatron went online January 15, 2002, at a time when many other Q&A sites were springing up.
 The Hateatron ran on software written by its creator Safiire Arrowny and has gone through many different incarnations since its launch.
 The Hateatron's defining factor was that aside from just answering questions with its characters, known as "Haters," it had a fully integrated forum called the User Owned or UO Forum.
 The evolution of this kind of forum was a fluke, and it turned into an extension of the Q&A format.
 The Haters who answered questions on the front page now sprang to life inside the UO Forum, interacting with the users who had become active in the community.
 The Hateatron sported a community and readership of over 100 regular users, organized a yearly convention called Hateakon, and answered nearly 5000 questions.
 Some time in early 2005, the Q&A portion of the Hateatron was dropped from the front page of the site for unpublicized reasons.
 The rest of the site has since been decommissioned, although it is still occasionally updated with bizarre messages.

-The Ministry of Misanthropy is the official successor to the Hateatron, launched July 26, 2005.
-The Ministry's administrator is one of the former Hateatron users, and many of the other users have also made the transition.
+The Ministry of Misanthropy was the official successor to the Hateatron, launched July 26, 2005.
+The Ministry's administrator was one of the former Hateatron users, and many of the other users also made the transition.